 - Liquidity: An investor can easily liquidate his/her ULIP scheme post the five years mandatory lock-in period via surrender option.
 The investor can also make partial withdrawals post the lock-in period.

 - Low Surrender Charges: Within the initial five years if an investor plans to exit a ULIP, (s)he will be required to pay surrender charges.
-New generation ULIPs come with low surrender charges making it easier for investors to exit a fund in case of emergency, over a period of years.
+New generation ULIPs come with low surrender charges making it easier for investors to exit a fund in case of emergency, over the years.

 - Customization: ULIPs are highly customizable plans.
 One can make switches within funds of his/her investment portfolio.
-(S)he can choose from a number of investment funds and revise the same in case the investor is not satisfied with the existing portfolio.
+(S)he can choose from several investment funds and revise the same in case the investor is not satisfied with the existing portfolio.

 - ULIP Offers Life Cover: ULIPs provide life cove along with investment.
 Under a ULIP, the investor and his/her entire family are given life cover in case of a medical emergency.